What is a technology roadmap?

 Roadmaps are not just for product managers.
-Many teams can benefit from a strategic roadmap guiding their work, including IT teams using a technology roadmap.
-Roadmaps can serve many different purposes and be organized in a variety of ways — we’ve created three example technology roadmaps to spark your creativity.
+Many teams can benefit from a strategic roadmap guiding their work.
+This includes IT teams using a technology roadmap.
+Roadmaps can serve many different purposes and be organized in a variety of ways.
+To spark your inspiration, read on to see the three example ways we’ve created technology roadmaps.

-We often associate roadmaps — strategic plans outlining the steps required to accomplish a business objective — with the development of products.
-And we often associate the creation of roadmaps with product managers.
-But the two key value propositions of building a product roadmap, which I’ll list below, can be integral to the success of any business initiative, such as upgrading your company’s technology backbone.
+We often associate product roadmaps with the development of products.
+Additionally, we often associate the creation of roadmaps with product managers.
+But the two key value propositions of building a product roadmap are integral to the success of any business initiative.
+Initiatives such as upgrading your company’s technology backbone.

 The key value propositions of any roadmap can be summed up this way:

-- A roadmap creates a useful strategic framework in which you, as the driver of the initiative, can effectively organize and prioritize your ideas, objectives, and requirements into a high-level strategic plan that will inform all downstream decisions.
+- A roadmap creates a useful strategic framework in which you, as the driver of the initiative, can effectively organize and prioritize your ideas.
+You can prioritize the objectives and requirements into a high-level strategic plan that will inform all downstream decisions.

-- A roadmap also makes it far easier for you to communicate your strategic plan and its details to the various constituents from whom you will need to earn buy-in and with whom you will need to collaborate throughout the development process.
+- A roadmap also makes it far easier for you to communicate your strategic plan and its details to the various constituents.
+You will need to earn buy-in and collaborate with these constituents throughout the development process.

-This is why developing a roadmap can be an invaluable exercise for any stakeholder launching a complex initiative within a company.
+This is why developing a roadmap can be an invaluable exercise for any stakeholder launching a complex initiative.

 Technology Roadmap Example

-You can use a roadmap to plan out strategic technology initiatives into the future, such as migrating different software systems or rolling out software updates.
-The audience for a technology roadmap will often be stakeholders looking to the IT team for delivering internal-facing systems and solutions.
+You can use a roadmap to plan out strategic technology initiatives in the future.
+Initiatives like, migrating different software systems or rolling out software updates.
+Your audience for a technology roadmap will be stakeholders looking to the IT team for delivering internal-facing systems and solutions.
 The technology roadmap may also be shared with partners and vendors who rely on integrations and other technology from the organization.

-A technology roadmap can also be broader in scope, focused on the creation of new technology entirely, as opposed to deploying existing technology across a company or department.
+A technology roadmap can also be broader in scope.
+Focus on the creation of new technology entirely instead of deploying existing technology across a company or department.

-The key to a successful technology roadmap — and with any type of roadmap — is its ability to quickly and effectively communicate the strategic plan to the right constituents.
+The key to a successful technology roadmap is its ability to quickly and effectively communicate the strategic plan to the right constituents.

 Architecture Technology Roadmap Example

-In many software companies, the software architect is tasked to build a solid foundation that becomes the backbone of the company’s products.
+In many software companies, the software architect is tasked with building a solid foundation that is the backbone of the company’s products.
 A typical method of creating, communicating and tracking this backbone is with an architecture roadmap.
 Common architecture roadmap components are the Application Programming Interface (API), User Interface (UI), Storage and third-party services integrations.

 These platform components are often part of other product roadmaps in the organization because features may rely on them.

-In their book, Large-Scale Software Architecture: A Practical Guide Using UML, authors Jeff Garland and Richard explain that among a software architect’s key objectives in creating and managing a software architecture roadmap will be:
+In Large-Scale Software Architecture: A Practical Guide Using UML, we learned that among a software architect’s key objectives in creating and managing a software architecture roadmap will be: